When I was little, I used to ask my parents, “How can we be sure we’re right? Do Christians really have it right?”

 While these might sound like silly questions, they’re questions that need to be asked and answered honestly.
 I’ve found this to be true especially when life comes knocking at my door and instead of bringing happiness, health, and wealth, it dumps on my doorstep broken relationships, scary test results, and difficult circumstances I don’t appreciate or understand—things that squash my hopes and dreams of what I think life should be.
 Things that make me wonder whether the Jesus of the Bible is really the Jesus I can count on and want to believe in.

-Pastor Matthew Richard is the author of a new book called Will the Real Jesus Please Stand Up?, and while that title causes me to chuckle, the book challenges readers to answer a very important question, the same question Jesus asked His disciples centuries ago: “Who do you say that I am?”
+Pastor Matthew Richard is the author of Will the Real Jesus Please Stand Up?, and while that title causes me to chuckle, the book challenges readers to answer a very important question, the same question Jesus asked His disciples centuries ago: “Who do you say that I am?”

 In sharing stories of his personal experiences with people who have conjured up all sorts of false christs in which they place their hope and trust, Pastor Richard explains that the answer many people today give to Jesus’ question is not “I believe in Jesus Christ, the only-begotten Son of God.”
 Rather, their answers are, “I believe in Jesus Christ, the Good Teacher, the Moral Example, the National Patriot, the Mascot . . .” and the list goes on, one false christ after the other.